yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 # SARIMA with exog
 model_with_exog = SARIMAX(train['Total Visitors'], exog=train['holiday'], order=(0,0,0), seasonal_order=(1,0,1,7), enforce_invertibility=False)
 ```
+We then plot the graph of the real data, the models with and without exog.
+Notice how with exog variable the model is able to predict **close** to the real values compared to the model without exog.
+We see a significant improvement in the forecasting at the days when there are holidays.
+The predictions remain the same for the other days for both the SARIMA and SARIMAX.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/173294675-4b4706dd-ae21-4cef-bd67-20d461eea6af.png" width="750" height="330"/>